 This helps with course-related costs if you have dependent children.

 You can apply for help to pay your childcare costs.
-You could get up to 85% of your weekly costs – a maximum of £159.59 per week for one child, or £273.60 per week if you have two or more children.
+You could get up to 85% of your weekly costs – up to a maximum of £164.70 per week for one child, or £282.36 per week if you have two or more children.

-If you, your husband, wife, partner or civil partner get the childcare element of Working Tax Credit or Universal Credit, or Tax-Free Childcare from HM Revenue and Customs you won't be able to get a Childcare Grant as well, but you can choose to receive a Childcare Grant instead.
+If you, your husband, wife, or partner get the childcare element of Working Tax Credit or Universal Credit, or Tax-Free Childcare from HM Revenue & Customs you won't be able to get a Childcare Grant as well, but you can choose to get Childcare Grant instead.

 You can apply for an Adult Dependants' Grant if you have a partner or another adult who depends on you financially.

-You can get up to £2,834 a year depending on your household income, which is your income plus the income of your dependants (including your husband, wife or partner).
+You can get up to £2,925 a year depending on your income and the income of your husband, wife or partner and any dependants.